 Students are also billed a $475 study abroad fee.
 International medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the W&M student account prior to the start of the program.
 Students are responsible for airfare and visa costs.

-The Experience Exeter Scholarship applies to W&M students wishing to study at the University of Exeter in the exchange program.
+The Exeter Adventures Scholarship is open to W&M students studying at the University of Exeter in the exchange program.
 Students interested in receiving the scholarship should complete the online application.
 NOTE: This scholarship is not guaranteed to be offered every year.
 Please contact the GEO advisor to see if it is currently being offered.